-- 1. Know and adhere to all procedures as stated in the NMSU Policy Manual, the Library Promotion and Tenure Policy, and other relevant documents. - 2.
-Adhere to the highest levels of confidentiality in accordance with the NMSU Policy Manual. - 3.
+- 1. Know and adhere to all procedures as stated in the ARP, the Library Promotion and Tenure Policy, and other relevant documents. - 2.
+Adhere to the highest levels of confidentiality in accordance with Section IV E.1 of this document and the ARP. - 3.
 Completely read all candidate files, attend meetings, and actively contribute to discussions. - 4.
 Evaluate the candidate according to the Library Promotion and Tenure Policy. - 5.
-Consider the candidate's assigned duties in librarianship, scholarship and creative activity, service, extension and outreach in relation to the allocations of effort specified in the candidate's portfolio. - 6.
-Participate in making recommendations to the Dean of the Library pertaining to faculty members who are seeking promotion and/or tenure based on the candidate's portfolio and criteria. - 7.
+Consider the candidate's assigned duties in librarianship, scholarship and creative activity, service, extension and outreach in relation to the allocations of effort specified in the candidate's portfolio.

+- 6. Participate in making recommendations to the Dean of the Library pertaining to faculty members who are seeking promotion and/or tenure based on the candidate's portfolio and criteria. - 7.
 Follow voting and recusal procedures mentioned in Section IV E.2-3 of this document. - 8.
 Participate in orientations and workshops relevant to the promotion and tenure process. - 9.
 Formally participate in the search committee process to share information on the Library's promotion and tenure process and to make recommendations to the Dean of the Library on rank and tenure when hiring new faculty. - 10.
 Fulfill the above responsibilities when making recommendations for the renewal of temporary contracts of tenure-track faculty.